toladata/Knowledgebase/en/14-external-resources/making-your-dataset-analysis-ready.md

 ---

-When creating datasets, teams are good at conceiving a system that works well for their particular use case.
-However, in order to make a dataset integrate well into dashboarding/analytical tools, there are some specific ways in which it needs to be set up.
-Subsequently you will be shown some common practices in compiling datasets to facilitate data analysis and use.
+Read on to make sure your dataset integrates well into dashboarding/analytical tools.
+Below you will be shown some common practices in compiling datasets to facilitate data analysis and use.

 If you follow the following best practices, **the data that you have spent so much time and energy collecting will be very useful to you and your team. **